aws/aws-graviton-getting-started/serverless_services.md

 ## Graviton2 Function Finder Script

-This script will find the all functions on a runtime and in the regions that are currently supported by Graviton2.
+This script will find the all functions on a runtime and in regions that are currently supported by Graviton2.
 The script also lists out the functions that are on a non-compatible runtime(requiring a runtime upgrade).

 This script can be easily copy and pasted into a[AWS CloudShell](https://aws.amazon.com/cloudshell/) shell.